Moldable Development patterns

 Overview

-Some domains require a preliminary phase of Tooling Buildup, for example, to create dedicate parsers for programming languages, DSLs or specialized data formats, or bridges to other execution platforms.
-A Blind Spot is problematic part of the target system that is hard to understand and work with, and may be a promising starting point for moldable development to initially engage Stakeholders.
-A Project Diary is a notebook that serves as a starting point for development tasks.
+Some domains require a preliminary phase of Tooling Buildup, for example, to create dedicated parsers for programming languages, DSLs or specialized data formats, or bridges to other execution platforms.
+Each custom tool can be seen as an extension of an existing Moldable Tool, which can be inexpensively customized.
+A Project Diary is a notebook that serves as a starting point for development tasks and recording explanations.
+An explanation generally takes the form of a Composed Narrative, a story built up with the help of live objects.
+A Blind Spot is a problematic part of the target system that is hard to understand and work with, and may be a promising starting point for moldable development to initially engage Stakeholders.
 A Throwaway Analysis Tool can be a quick way to solve an urgent problem in a focused way.

 A custom view is frequently a Simple View that can be quickly prototyped, and later extended.
 A custom search often benefits from a Moldable Collection Wrapper, to allow the results of a query to be also molded with custom tools.